YetAnotherNerd/whatlastgenre/README.md

 Do a verbose dry-run on your albums in /home/user/music changing nothing:

-	$ whatlastgenre.py -vn /home/user/music
+	$ whatlastgenre -vn /home/user/music

 Tag max.
 3 genre tags for all albums in /home/user/music:

-	$ whatlastgenre.py -l 3 /home/user/music
+	$ whatlastgenre -l 3 /home/user/music

 To get the most of it for all albums in /home/user/music and /media/music:

-	$ whatlastgenre.py -irml 5 /home/user/music /media/music
+	$ whatlastgenre -irml 5 /home/user/music /media/music

-## How to help

-Thanks for being interested in helping to improve it :)
-Things you can tell me about:
-* Tag naming inconsistencies
-* Tags that are similar but haven't been merged together
-* Tags that doesn't get split but should, or do get split but shouldn't
-* Tags that get filtered out but shouldn't (!)
-* If you are unhappy with the tag results
-* Did i miss something in tags.txt?
-* Any errors of course ;)

-I'm also happy for any other kind of suggestions or just send me your tags statistics output for a `-nl 10`-run (please append your config if it differs much from the default one), i'll try to improve tags.txt with it. :)
+whatlastgenre doesn't correct any other tags.
+If your music files are badly or not tagged, whatlastgenre won't work well at all.

+Please report any bugs and errors you encounter, i would like to fix them :)